Orbital-Knewbie/Knewbie/docs/DevPractices.md

 With only 2 members in the team and just 3 months to complete the project, there needs to be an adjustment to the framework to for our needs.
 This includes having both members as part of the Development Team, with 1 member taking the role of the Product Manager, and the other taking the role of the Scrum Master.
 For our documentation, User Guides represent guidance on Business Requirements, while the Developer Guide represents guidance on the Product Development aspect of the project.

+With the help of our Mentor, the team has also organised the relevant Sprint Review, on 12 June, and Sprint Retrospective, on 9 & 22 June.
+The Sprint Review dicussed the completed features, and the features that were needed to be implemented next.
+The Spring Retrospectives discussed what went well in the project up to that point, whether there needed to be improvements, and how the improvements were to be made.
+Improvements discussed on 9 June included the Database Design, Scrum framework application, and software engineering practices, while on 22 June, it was focused on Milestone 2 requirements which included [Testing](#testing).

 ### 1.2 Kanban Boards <a name="kanban">
 ![Kanban](/docs/images/Kanban.png)<br>